-99 Days of Summer Activities for Aug.
-26 through Labor Day
+99 Days of Summer

 This is it, the last hurrah!
 For many, this is the last week of summer vacation.
 Others are already back at school.
 Either way, here are a few suggestions to make the most of these long days.
 Enjoy yourself and cheers to a great summer!